Heta Hingston

-Kenneth Heta Hingston QSO (8 August 1938 – 9 August 2020) was a New Zealand lawyer and jurist.
-He served as a judge of the Māori Land Court from 1984 to 1999, and as Chief Justice of Niue until 2010.
+Heta Kenneth Hingston QSO (8 August 1938 – 9 August 2020) was a New Zealand lawyer and jurist.
+He served as a judge of the Māori Land Court from 1984 to 1999, as Chief Justice of the High Court of Niue from 1978 until 2010, and as a judge of the High Court of the Cook Islands and the Cook Islands Court of Appeal between 2000 and 2013.

 Early life

 Hingston was born in Rotorua and educated at Horohoro Native School, Whangamarino Primary, Rotorua Boys' High School and St Stephen's College.
 At the age of 18 he was conscripted into the New Zealand Army, and served in Malaya as part of the Royal New Zealand Infantry Regiment from 1957 to 1959 and again from 1961 to 1963.

 Hingston later attended Victoria University of Wellington, and graduated with an LLB in 1969.
 While studying he worked as a legal assistant for the New Zealand Railways Department and Ministry of Works, and then later for the Ministry of Defence.
 After graduation he returned to Rotorua and entered private practice.
 While a lawyer he served as a legal advisor to the New Zealand Māori Council, the Te Arawa Māori Trust Board and the Tūhoe/Waikaremoana Māori Trust Board.

 Hingston had links to Ngāti Tūwharetoa and Te Whānau-ā-Apanui.